pasciaks/alchemist/README.md

 ## Additionally, if you create the appropriate code for Godot, Unity or other platforms which can serve as a simple example of how to use this, please submit that as well and I will include it here.

+---

-## A quick Chat GPT search/query and here's what the Get Scores might look like for use in Godot
+# Chat GPT yielded the following conversions for possible use in Godot

+---

+## Godot Script (GDScript 4.x)

+## You can drop this on any Node.

 ```gdscript